 Stem Cell Therapy for Spinal Stenosis

 While stem cell therapy is nothing new, recent developments have led to the discovery of stem cells known as mesenchymal stem cells.
 These stem cells are derived from adult tissues such as bone marrow.
 By extracting bone marrow directly from the patient, processing it, and reinjecting these cells into the site of an injury, the treatments will amplify the body’s natural healing processes and provide it with an ample amount of growth factors to perform repairs.

 Once inside the body, the stem cells latch onto an injury and create an environment suitable for repair.
 From there, they send out chemical impulses which attract the body’s healing factors to the site of the injury and then help boost their effects.

-In cases of spinal stenosis, doctors can use special medical imaging procedures in order to place the stem cells exactly where they will have the most impact.
-Once inside the spine, the injections help to tighten loose ligaments and reduce the pressure around the nerves.
-These injections can also help reduce swelling and reverse the breakdown of the joints which cause stenosis.
+In cases of spinal stenosis, doctors can use special medical imaging procedures to place the stem cells exactly where they will have the most impact.

-The benefits to stem cell injections over conventional treatments is that they are minimally invasive and help not only treat the symptoms of stenosis, but the causal factors as well.
-By treating the causes rather than just the symptoms, these treatments last much longer than conventional treatments.
+The benefits to stem cell injections over conventional treatments is that they are minimally invasive and not only treat the symptoms but the causes as well.
+As a result, these treatments last much longer than conventional treatments.

-Furthermore, treatments are simple outpatient procedures with minimal recovery times.
-Most patients experience soreness for several days after the injection, but report relief which lasts from 6 months to a year thereafter.
+Furthermore, treatments are outpatient procedures with short recovery times.
+Most patients experience soreness for several days after the injection, but report pain relief that lasts from 6 months to a year thereafter.